mo65535/install-on-CN/README.md

 I keep enormous programs in `/data/<USERNAME>/programs-big` and create symlinks or add to the PATH as described above.
 There aren't a lot of these I have to deal with.
-For example though, if you build ANTs, a package for image registration, following the developer's recommended install method, it takes up 5.7 GB (including ITK, which is also downloaded and built in that process).
+For example though, if you build the image registration package, ANTs, following the developers' recommended install method, it takes up 5.7 GB (including ITK, which is also downloaded and built in that process).
 This is a big step toward hitting the home directory size cap, and such programs probably don't